-The concept is developed by artist Pernille Kapper Williams and Artistic Director Jacob Fabricius.
+The concept is developed by artist Pernille Kapper Williams and the former Artistic Director of Kunsthal Aarhus, Jacob Fabricius.
 Kunsthal Aarhus BBC meets the demand of growing interest from visitors in the capital region and the Danish Press – who for one reason or the other can not visit Kunsthal Aarhus on a daily, monthly or yearly basis.

 A one-to-one art experience of Kunsthal Aarhus – in Copenhagen.
-We believe that the exhibition at Kunsthal Aarhus BBC will generate a new, intimate and unique art experience.
+They believe that the exhibition at Kunsthal Aarhus BBC will generate a new, intimate and unique art experience.

 Kunsthal Aarhus BBC is a COVID19 friendly visiting experience.
 Only two people are allowed at a time.
 We encourage people you use hand sanitiser before and after the visit to Kunsthal Aarhus BBC.